chmac/joplin2dendron/README.md

 # joplin2dendron

-NOTE: This is FYI-open-source code.
+NOTE: This is **FYI-open-source code**.
 It's shared for your information, feel free to use / fork / update it to your heart's content.
-But do not expect free support, bug fixes, or otherwise.
+But **do not expect free support, bug fixes, or otherwise**.

 ## Usage